hugentoblerd/ecommerce-day-one/README.md

 ### Customers
 ----

 First of most all eCommerce applications has a notion of a Customer.
 Whenever you've purchased something from an online store you usually have to provide some information about you as a Customer.
-Some of the information provided is your name, email address, addresses(billing and shipping), phone numbers (home, work, etc), password, and it's very common to have a way to turn a customer on or off (soft deleting, thing of something like active that is a boolean).
+Some of the information provided is your name, email address, addresses(billing and shipping), phone numbers (home, work, etc), password, and it's very common to have a way to turn a customer on or off (soft deleting, think of something like active that is a boolean).

 ### Products